liguowang/CrossMap/docs/index.rst

 For **large genomic regions** such as CNV blocks, the :code:`CrossMap.py bed` will split each large region into smaller blocks that are 100% matched to the target assembly.
 :code:`CrossMap.py region` will NOT split large regions, instead, it will calculate the **map ratio** (i.e. {bases mapped to target genome} / {total bases in query region}).
 If the
-**map ratio** is larger than the threshold specified by :code:`-r`, the coordinates will be converted to the target genome, otherwise, fails.
+**map ratio** is larger than the threshold specified by :code:`-r`, the coordinates will be converted to the target genome, otherwise, it fails.

 Typing :code:`CrossMap.py region` without any arguments will print a help message::